otalk/RTCPeerConnection/README.md

 ## What is this?

-A tiny browser module that gives normalizes and simplifies the API for WebRTC peer connections.
+A tiny browser module that normalizes and simplifies the API for WebRTC peer connections.

 It gives us a cleaner (cross-browser) way to handle offer/answer and is based on an event emitter.